 Changing Gears is a collaborative documentary film that traces the stories of three community-based organizations in Canada, Nicaragua, and Uganda that use bicycles to promote mobility justice, ‘development,’ gender equity and climate action.
+The film is available to watch for free on the Sport and Sustainability Media and Education Resource!

-A presentation that accompanies the screening features critical reflections by filmmaker Keiron Cobban and researcher Lyndsay Hayhurst on their journey using documentary filmmaking as a tool for social and policy change in the development of Changing Gears.
+A presentation that accompanies the screening featured critical reflections by filmmaker Keiron Cobban and researcher Lyndsay Hayhurst on their journey using documentary filmmaking as a tool for social and policy change in the development of Changing Gears.

-Drawing on their experiences conducting digital participatory action research (DPAR) within movement, sport, development, gender, and mobilities justice studies – research that was the foundation for Changing Gears – they argue that documentary film can disrupt conventional researcher-researched power relations while generating new forms of knowledge.
-In particular, they show how pairing DPAR with documentary filmmaking attempts to reorient dominant logics of knowledge production by foregrounding relationality, context, co-creation, and lived experience.
-They conclude by considering how documentary filmmaking – through DPAR approaches – can both enrich and unsettle dominant paradigms for understanding sport and movement as tools for mobility justice and ‘development.’
+Drawing on their experiences conducting digital participatory action research (DPAR) within movement, sport, development, gender, and mobilities justice studies – research that was the foundation for Changing Gears – they argued that documentary film can disrupt conventional researcher-researched power relations while generating new forms of knowledge.
+In particular, they showed how pairing DPAR with documentary filmmaking attempts to reorient dominant logics of knowledge production by foregrounding relationality, context, co-creation, and lived experience.
+They concluded by considering how documentary filmmaking – through DPAR approaches – can both enrich and unsettle dominant paradigms for understanding sport and movement as tools for mobility justice and ‘development.’

 Speaker Bios: